marioser/miobox-docs/docs/markdown-examples.md

 # Markdown Extension Examples

-This page demonstrates some of the built-in markdown extensions provided by VitePress2 y desplegado en docker.
+This page demonstrates some of the built-in markdown extensions provided by VitePress2 y desplegado en docker 34.

 ## Syntax Highlighting